 What is an Enterprise Content Management System (ECM)?

 ECM systems are more like a formalized means for storing and managing an organization’s process documentation and other content.
 Some even look at it as a super-sized, high power DMS.
-Think of it as an intelligent being able to automatically recognize content within documents and “know” where/whom to send it to.
+Think of it as an intelligent solution able to automatically recognize content and “know” where/whom to send it to.
 It manages different types of content, and can also help with email management, imaging, digital asset management, document centric collaboration, and business process management.

 While document management software systems (DMS) and enterprise content management (ECM) platforms are inherently different, they also bear a number of commonalities.
 Both platforms provide fully centralized storage of files and information in a digital format.
-An ECM system is technically just a more advanced, feature-heavy DMS, with applications for more demanding or specialized functions for certain industries or organizations.

 Of course, specific features vary between different document management systems and enterprise content management platforms.
 However, quality enterprise-ready versions of both software should include features such as: